2023 The Hundred season

 The 2023 The Hundred season was the third season of The Hundred, a professional franchise 100-ball cricket tournament involving eight men's and women's teams located in major cities across United Kingdom.

-Salaries for male and female competitors were frozen at 2022 levels, with men paid between £30,000 and £125,000 and women paid between £7,500 and £31,250.

-Prize money was £600,000, with each winning team receiving £150,000 and each runner-up £75,000.
-The rest of the money went as prizes to players.

 The women's Southern Brave and the men's Oval Invincibles won the trophy for the first time.

-Teams
+Teams and venues

 The eight teams that competed in the 2022 season returned for a third year.